 Frequently Asked Questions

-What is ICC’s “Hand-in-Hand” Sponsorship Programme?
+1. What is ICC’s “Hand-in-Hand” Child Sponsorship Programme?

-Is there a minimum sponsorship period?
+5. Is there a minimum sponsorship period?

-Who is my ICC contact person?
+7. Who is my ICC contact person?

 ICC’s Sponsorship Department is based in the United Kingdom but we encourage you to contact your local ICC Office for ease of communication and follow up.

-What updates will I receive as a sponsor?
+8. What updates will I receive as a sponsor?

-As a new sponsor, you will receive a Welcome Pack that includes a personal profile and a photo of your sponsored child or young adult, along with information to facilitate your communications with them.
-Each year, you will receive three updates focusing on your sponsored child or young adult, and their daily lives and development progress through the year.
+As a new sponsor, you will receive a Sponsorship Welcome Pack that includes a personal profile and a photo of your sponsored child, along with information to facilitate your communications with him/her.
+Each year, you will receive three updates about your sponsored child, learning about his/her daily lives and development progress through the year.

-What am I allowed to say or include in my letter?
+10. What am I allowed to say or include in my letter?

-As you write to your sponsored child or young adult, please be aware of the local environment and culture and avoid sensitive issues like wealth, politics and religions.
+As you write to your sponsored child, please be aware of the local environment and culture and avoid sensitive issues like wealth, politics and religion.

 Please DO NOT send gifts other than cards, photos or stickers at times such as birthdays or holidays.
 In China, each gift received is held at the post office and attracts a collection fee that must be paid by ICC prior to being released.
-We simply do not have the financial or human resource to cover gift handling.
+We simply do not have the financial or human resources to cover gift handling.
 We also try to avoid any unnecessary comparison or conflicts resulting from unequal treatment.
 Your understanding will be highly appreciated.

-Money in the form of cheque or cash must never be sent directly to China.
+Money in the form of cheque or cash must NEVER be sent directly to China.
 Any donations you wish to make should be made on our website or through your local ICC Office.

-Can I visit my sponsored child or young adult?
+12. Can I visit my sponsored child?

 We love to have our sponsors sharing their joy of sponsorship.
-However, to ensure the safety and protect the privacy of your sponsored child or young adult, please DO NOT disclose their personal details (e.g. Family name, identification number, project location and address) on social media.
+However, to ensure the safety and protect the privacy of your sponsored child or young adult, please DO NOT disclose their personal details (e.g. family name, identification number, project location and address) on social media.